Have Some One Upload a File to Your S3 Bucket

 – Create a bucket "my-company-bucket" and a binder "customer-A", "customer-B", etc. inside "customer-A" I create a subfolder "DataHeros-Ltd".
 All customers will come across the initial list, just they don't need to see the actual names of other customer.
 At the same fourth dimension the customer is sure that the 2d-level binder is the correct 1 for his/her information.

-Let'south also create a binder "other-data" for just that, where only I have access to.
+Let'south also create a binder "other-data" for just that, where only I have access to. - Fix permission to permit access to this area simply

 All customers (group) need listing acess to the bucket, the electric current customer DataHeros-Ltd needs write admission to the "client-A / DataHeros-Ltd" expanse.